18 August 2021

 During my school years this was a part of Outer London Education Authority (OLEA).
 Today I notice that Romford is classed as London.
 It seems that these days anywhere within Transport for London's travel zones is considered to be part of London.
 But when I was at school, we never thought of Romford as was London.
 We lived in Essex.
 We went to London.
 Catching a train to go into the big city was something you did occasionally for a special day out with the family or friends.

-Elderly members of Mum's family talked when they were children in the 1900s and the town was little more than a cattle market town surrounded by fields.
-There had been a fair bit of expansion and new build in the 1930s but that was just a few shops here an there, a couple of cinemas, a shopping arcade etc. The pic below is from a book that used to be my granddad's, but it's not dated or credited.
+Elderly members of Mum's family told us about when they were young children in the 1900s and the town was little more than a cattle market town surrounded by fields.
+There followed a fair bit of expansion and new build in the 1930s but that was just a few shopping arcades and terraces here and there, a couple of cinemas etc. The pic below is from a book that used to be my granddad's, but it's not dated or credited.
 I think it could be late 1930s as it does show some buildings of that era.

-It shows north street and South Street cutting a diagonal from top left to bottom right, with St Edward's church on the north side of the market, just above centre.
-The triangle to the right was all demolished, indeed, an area twice what's shown here, was to be flattened and replaced in the 1960s.
-A few decades later, the buildings to the left side would also be demolished, including those that made up the Ind Coope brewery.
+It shows North Street at the top and South Street continuing from it, cutting a diagonal from top left to bottom right, with St Edward's church at the north side of the market, just above centre.
+The area shown below the market and the church, was later demolished when an area twice what's shown here, was flattened and replaced in the 1960s.
+A few decades later, most of the buildings to the left side would also be demolished, including those that made up the Ind Coope brewery.

 As a young child in the late 1960s, I recall mum being really disappointed about the ring road that was built to be around the central shopping zone.
 Many buildings were subsequently demolished in the name of progress.
 Mum, then approaching 30 years old, had lived in the area since a child herself and was saddened at the scale of the redevelopment.
 It was out with the old and in with the new; a bulldozer approach.
 She often commented that Romford had lost almost all its history with no attractive memorial, markers or statues.
 And, for some inexplicable reason, despite being a well-known stop on a Roman Road, a busy market town, the town wasn't even listed in the Domesday Book.